holinov/mm4s/README.md

 Bot Containers should be provided the following

+* MM_HOST - Mattermost Hostname - The name or ip of the MM server.
 * BOT_USER - Bot Username - A username for the Bot, which will be used to create a Bot if not already existing
 * BOT_PASS - Bot Password - The password for the Bot account.
 Be warned that security is pretty low speed right now.
+* BOT_TEAM - Bot Team - The team to connect to, only one supported per Bot.
 * BOT_CHANNEL - Channel ID - The channel the Bot lives in (for now only one) and messages to.

+To build the Docker Bot image from the root project do a

+`sbt dockerbot/docker:publishLocal`

+and then

+`docker run jwiii/mm4s-dockerbot:0.1-SNAPSHOT`

 #### HTTP Bots